Snowshoeing In Beaver Brook, NH

-'When in Rome do as the Romans' is my moto this winter.
-Since we will be staying in NH this winter and not traveling to sunny and warm Palm Desert, CA we are committed to getting outside and enjoying the snow.
-The recent snowstorms provided plenty of ground cover and perfect conditions for snowshoeing.
-We found a place close by located in Hollis called Beaver Brook.
+"When in Rome, do as the Romans" is my motto this winter.
+Since we'll be staying in New Hampshire and not traveling to the sunny and warm Palm Desert, CA, we're determined to embrace the snow and enjoy the outdoors.
+The recent snowstorms have given us plenty of ground cover and ideal conditions for snowshoeing.
+We discovered a nearby spot in Hollis called Beaver Brook.

-The conditions were perfect: no crowds, vert little foot traffic since it was >24 hours after the storm and temperature in the low 30s.
+The conditions were perfect: no crowds, vert little foot traffic since it was less than 24 hours after the storm and temperature were in the low 30s.

 Beaver Brook Association was established by cousins Hollis Nichols and Jeff Smith in 1964 as a nonprofit land conservation and environmental education organization.

-Today it is one of the largest land trusts and nature based learning centers in southern New Hampshire and neighboring Massachusetts.
+Today it is one of the largest land trusts and nature-based learning centers in southern New Hampshire and Massachusetts.

-For today's trek we started out by following Beaver Brook Trail to Elkins Road Trail.
-The trails were mostly flat with occasional short uphill sections.
+Today's trek began on Beaver Brook Trail and continued onto Elkins Road Trail.
+The trails were generally flat with a few short uphill segments.

-Looking across Spatterdock Pond where we had the option to continue on East Meadow or follow Beaver Brook trail around the pond and head back to the park entrance.
+Looking across Spatterdock Pond, where we could either continue on East Meadow or follow Beaver Brook trail around the pond and head back to the park entrance.

 At the footbridge over the Beaver Brook we chose to follow Beaver Brook Trail.